ourworldventures/www_ourparadise/content/about/index.md

 <p>

-Primarily we are focused on building out **[a decentralized Internet](https://threefold.io)** owned by the people – a safe, fair, and equal Internet offering private and secure digital tools and experiences.
+Primarily we are focused on building **[a decentralized Internet](https://threefold.io) (ThreeFold)** owned by the people – a safe, fair, and equal Internet offering private and secure digital tools and experiences.
 It is a big journey, and a journey we are deeply devoted to.

 </p>